ReeceAP/triviapython/README.md

 Made in 2018 after playing Tower Unite: https://store.steampowered.com/app/394690/Tower_Unite/

-Tower Unite has a trivia game in it whereby it pulls down user submitted questions from opentdb which is the API used here.
+Tower Unite contains a trivia mini-game where it pulls questions from opentdb, so thought I'd remake it in CLI form for fun!

 Code needs optimising, lots of repitition!
 Currently handles 1 question before exiting.